Last updated on December 31st, 2021 at 11:20 am

-2. Drill three, equally spaced holes around the rim of the coconut.
-Thread a 24 inch length of twine through one of the holes, bringing the ends together evenly.
+Drill three, equally spaced holes around the rim of the coconut.
+Thread a 24 inch length of twine through one hole, bringing the ends together evenly.
 Starting near the hole, begin twisting the two strings together to make a single cord and temporarily knot them together at the top.

 Repeat with the other two holes, then undo the original knots and knot all the strings permanently together at the end.
-Before you tighten the knot, make sure that all three strings are the same length so that the coconut will hang properly.
+Before you tighten the knot, ensure that all three strings are the same length so the coconut feeder hangs properly.

 Use a hook, or a shower curtain ring, to suspend the coconut bird feeder from a tree or large shrub.
-Ours is suspended on the edge of a large stand of lilacs.
+Mine is suspended near a large lilac bush.

-In winter, it is moved to a hook under the eaves of the house, away from rain, snow and wind, and within sight of the kitchen window.
+In winter, I move it to a hook under the eaves of the house, away from winter weather, and within sight of the kitchen window.

 Fill with bird seed and wait for the birds to find their new feeding station!

-Screw a cup hook in the top, or drill one hole through the top to thread a knotted string through as a hanger – and you’re done!
+Screw a cup hook in the top, or drill one hole through the top to thread a knotted string through as a hanger.